dmpop/microsth/README.md

 Save the changes and close the file.

-To run micro.sth locally, run the `php -S 0.0.0.0:8000` command and point your browser to *localhost:8000*
+To serve micro.sth locally, run the `php -S 0.0.0.0:8000` command and point your browser to *localhost:8000*

 To deploy micro.sth on a web server, move the *microsth* directory to the document root of the server.
 Point your browser to *127.0.0.1/microsth* (replace *127.0.0.1* with the actual IP adress or domain name of your server).